 Scheduled treatment reviews should involve you, your support people (if you choose), the prescribing doctor and the key worker.
-They should include an overview of how you're doing in treatment, an updated risk assessment, and an updated treatment plan focusing on your recovery and wellbeing.
+They should include an overview of how you're doing in treatment, an updated assessment of your safety and risk, and an updated treatment plan focusing on your recovery and wellbeing.
 Other things that may be discussed include (though aren't limited to):